 - Safety critical designs and silicon success.

-The study results show that the IC/ASIC market has matured its verification processes overtime, and we see the FPGA market also starting to mature its processes.
+Our study results show that the IC/ASIC market has matured its verification processes overtime to address growing complexity, predominately driving by the emergence of SoC-class designs in the mid-2000 timeframe.
+Today we find the FPGA market is maturing its verification processes.
 This maturity is likely due to the growing complexity of designs and related efforts to control cost and engineering headcount through the adoption of FPGA design and verification solutions that increase productivity.

 Perhaps the most concerning finding from this year’s study relates to the number of FPGA projects with non-trivial bug escapes into production.
 However, we did find an interesting correlation between the improvement of reduced functional flaws contributing to non-trivial bug escapes and the maturing of FPGA projects’ functional verification processes.
 The data suggest that projects that are more mature in their functional verification processes will likely experience fewer bug escapes.